tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 print("Testing data uploaded to: {}".format(s3_test_data))
 ```

-Once you have uploaded your data to Amazon S3, it is time to train the machine-learning model.
-Tell students that in this demo, you will use the Amazon SageMaker's [linear learner algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/linear-learner.html) to run a linear regression prediction model.
+Once you have uploaded your data to Amazon S3, it's time to train the machine learning model.
+Comment to students that in this demo, you will use the Amazon SageMaker's [_linear learner algorithm_](https://docs.aws.amazon.com/sagemaker/latest/dg/linear-learner.html) to run a linear regression prediction model.

 Create the instance of the linear learner algorithm and highlight the following: